 We know, we know: We just can’t stop talking about the new Capital One Venture X Rewards Credit Card.
 But for good reason.

-Launched just last week, the Venture X is legitimately one of the most exciting new travel credit cards to hit the market in years – if ever.
+Launched late last year, the Venture X is legitimately one of the most exciting new travel credit cards to hit the market in years – if ever.
 The company took what made the longstanding Capital One Venture Rewards Credit Card so popular and cranked it into a higher gear by giving cardholders access to airport lounges, $300 in annual travel credits, and more.

 Click Here to learn more about the Capital One Venture X Rewards Credit Card.